Iskanderkul Lake, Tajikistan

 From scientific point of view, Iskanderkul Lake is crater lake formed after a rock fall.
 It is located on the height of 2195 meters above the sea level, and reaches 72 meters in depth with a territory of 3,4 square km.
 It is possible to swim there, and many tourists rest on pebbled beaches in summer time, but 10 meters away from the shores, temperature of water falls rapidly approximately down to 10 degrees Celsius.

-There are few other sights apart from Iskanderkul Lake: Zmeinoe (Snake) Lake that is a place for a big amount of snakes due to its higher temperature of water; 43-meter waterfall “Fann Niagara” located on the river flowing from Iskanderkul; and a cliff with inscription Рускiе (Russians), 1870 left by an expedition of a well-known scientist and traveler Aleksey Fedchenko.
+There are few other attractions apart from Iskanderkul Lake: Zmeinoe (Snake) Lake that is a place for a big amount of snakes due to its higher temperature of water; 43-meter waterfall “Fann Niagara” located on the river flowing from Iskanderkul; and a cliff with inscription Рускiе (Russians), 1870 left by an expedition of a well-known scientist and traveler Aleksey Fedchenko.

 It is worth spending a day for a trip to Iskanderkul from Dushanbe as the memories of this beautiful lake will stay with you forever.